noir-lang/noir/docs/docs/dev_docs/contracts/setup.md

 #### Aztec Sandbox

-You need to setup the [Aztec sandbox](../getting_started/sandbox.md).
+You need to setup the [Aztec sandbox](../getting_started/quickstart.md).

 <!-- TODO([#1056](https://github.com/AztecProtocol/aztec-packages/issues/1056)): Add a step for the starter kit -->

 ## Set up for aztec.nr contracts

-1. Inside the yarn project you created from the [Sandbox page](../getting_started/sandbox.md), create a sub-folder where the contracts will reside.
+1. Inside the yarn project you created from the [Sanbox page](../getting_started/quickstart.md), create a sub-folder where the contracts will reside.

 ```bash
 mkdir contracts